 - Service: select Enable.

 - Service Access: the service access method determines the network attributes of a service.
 Different access methods offer different network capabilities.
-For details, see Service Management.
+For details, see Service Access.

 - Port Mapping: select a protocol and enter the Target port and Port.

 Click Create workload.
 After the service is created, it will appear in the service list.